jonathansick/sitelle_notes/README.md

 SITELLE would also be great for studying cooling flows around brightest cluster galaxies.
 The large FOV is a real win here.

+## Spiral Galaxy Stellar Populations and SNAGS (Carmelle Robert)

+Stellar pops: ages, Z, stellar mass, SFR, dust, gas ionization. **Stellar archaeology**: retains the chemistry of galaxy from epoch of star formation.
+Want to work towards a picture of global galaxy evolution.

+Kudritzki 2012: Stellar metallicity gradient from resolved Keck spectra!

+Need a stellar population synthesis code to model a galaxy's stellar population (SED): IMF; SFH parameterization; stellar isochrones; stellar spectra.
+Then add in nebular lines.
+Note that dust *will* be different between different stellar populations.
+Taking into account Ha/Hb emission will shift the stellar population ages.
+IFUs will reveal the clumpy ISM. (we really need to start thinking about realistic radiation transfer; related to diffuse interstellar gas).

+PINGS survey needed 36 fields over 6 nights to cover a galaxy!

+We need to start thinking about doing stellar populations with IFS.

+Filters:

+- [OII] at 3727
+- WR bump at 4686, Hb, [OIII]
+- Mg, Fe lines 5177; 5270; 5335
+- Ha, [NII]
+- Near NaI 8200; CaT 8498; 8542, 8662, TiO

+Bureau: Can detect IMF variations from line strengths in NIR.
+Yes...
+(Is this the Conroy method?)

+Barmby: What pop synth codes do we use?
+Ultimately we need to compare them